MonishAiyappa/Walmart-Sales-Analysis-MySQL/README.md

 ## Conclusion

-This project demonstrates the application of MySQL for real-world sales analysis, covering data preparation, feature engineering, and exploratory analysis to derive meaningful business insights.
+This project demonstrates the application of MySQL for real-world sales analysis, covering data modeling, feature engineering, indexing, and exploratory analysis to derive meaningful business insights and support data-driven decision-making.

 ## Code Overview